jfdev001/jfdev001.github.io/_posts/2025-06-30-petsc-nonlinear-reaction-diffusion.md

 # Commented Implementation in PETSc

-PETSc provides a suite of nonlinear solvers, preconditioners, data types for linear algebra, automatic and highly scalable parallelism, and more while the user need only provide a comparatively simple---at least for the problem we consider in this blog---set of functions that specify their particular problem.
-Per figure (1), the user needs only to implement `FormFunctionLocal`---which is simply \\(F(u)\\)---as well as `FormJacobianLocal`---which is simlpy \\(J_F(u^k)\\).
+PETSc provides and supports a suite of (non)linear solvers, preconditioners, data types for linear algebra, massive scalability through automatic support for distributed and shared memory parallelism, and much more.
+The user need only provide a comparatively simple---at least for the problem we consider in this blog---set of functions that specify their particular problem.
+Per figure (1), the user needs to implement `FormFunctionLocal`---which is simply \\(F(u)\\)---as well as `FormJacobianLocal`---which is simply \\(J_F(u^k)\\).

 <figure>
     <img src="/images/petsc_user_code.png">